ALVAROLEAL77/fleet-management-system/README.md

 ## Technologies Used

-Our Fleet Management System leverages a combination of cutting-edge technologies to provide a robust and efficient solution:

 - **NEXTJS:** A React framework for building fast and dynamic web applications.
 - **JSX:** JavaScript XML for creating user interfaces.
 - **TAILWINDCSS:** A utility-first CSS framework for flexible and responsive design.